Myles Turner NBA Preview vs. the Bucks

 Myles Turner Insights vs. the Bucks

-- He's made 1.4 threes per game, or 9.3% of his team's makes from beyond the arc this season.
+- Turner is averaging 4.2 three-point field goal attempts per game this season, which is 10.4% of his team's attempts from beyond the arc.

-- Turner's Pacers average 107.3 possessions per game, which ranks 12th among NBA teams, while the Bucks are one of the league's fastest, ranking third with 104.1 possessions per contest.
+- Turner's opponents, the Bucks, have one of the NBA's fastest tempos, ranking sixth with 104.4 possessions per game, while his Pacers rank 24th in possessions per game with 107.4.

-- The Bucks are the 24th-best defensive squad in the league, conceding 118.3 points per game.
+- The Bucks are the 24th-best defensive squad in the NBA, giving up 119.2 points per game.

-- On the boards, the Bucks have given up 44 rebounds per contest, which puts them 13th in the NBA.
+- The Bucks allow 44.6 rebounds per contest, ranking 21st in the NBA.

-- In terms of assists, the Bucks are 18th in the NBA, allowing 26.4 per game.
+- The Bucks allow 26.5 assists per contest, 17th-ranked in the NBA.

-- The Bucks give up 12.9 made 3-pointers per contest, 16th-ranked in the league.
+- In terms of 3-pointers, the Bucks are 15th in the NBA, giving up 12.7 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!